 And do you know what he says back to me?
 DO YOU KNOW WHAT HE SAYS?

 “No, no, no. People NEED fluff.
 They need an escape from the news.
 They need fun in their lives.
 They need that voice of inclusion.
 Everyone loves video games and movies because they are not divisive things.
 They can actually bring people together.”

 And then I lose it.
 I cry.
 I don’t let him know it, but I cry.
 I want to full-on sob, but I’m too proud to and I’m still in shock that this conversation is actually happening in a CAB.

-That I didn’t need to prove my love, inclusion or open mind in statues on social platforms to earn some form of credit.
-That if I am really being my truest self, my work, relationships and heart will relay that.
+That I didn’t need to prove my love, inclusion, or open mind in statues on social platforms to earn some form of credit.
+What if I am really being my truest self, my work, relationships, and heart will relay that.
 I don’t need to scream it from the rooftops, though sometimes I do because I am flawed.
 Very flawed.
 I am almost positive that there are multiple typos in this post that prove that.